IngoKl/TweetPinna/README.md

 6. If you want to regularly fetch timelines, install a cronjob that regularly runs `TweetPinnaTimeline.py`
 7. Run both `TweetPinna.py` and `TweetPinnaDashboard.py` (either as a service or in a screen session).
 If you also want to track based on location, you have to run `TweetPinnaTrackLocation.py` in a similar fashion.

 `install.sh` is an alternative to steps 4 and 5 and will use the default configuration.
+The installer will assume `python` and `pip` to be your preferred commands.
 `start.sh`will run both the archiver and the dashboard in a screen session.

 All TweetPinna scripts require a valid configuration to run.
 The configuration is always passed as the first argument, e.g. `python TweetPinna.py cfg/TweetPinnaDefault.cfg`.